 - I genuinely can’t actually remember what my natural hair color is.

 - And I still argue with my kids some nights about eating their vegetables.

 Clean Eating with Kids

-At the end of 2014, we started eating Clean as a family.
-Not everyone was happy about the idea, but looking back, it was one of the best decisions we ever made.
+When we started eating Clean as a family, not everyone was happy about the idea, but looking back, it was one of the best decisions we ever made.
 OK, to be honest – I kinda made the decision for them.
 But that’s what us Moms sometimes need to do.

 Now we are all healthier, happier and accountable for the food choices we make.
 And I think it has helped us achieve balance in our lives.

 My kids know where the food they eat comes from and I feel as if it has helped them grow into considerate, compassionate little humans that do their part to make the World a better place.

 If you are still a little worried about making the change to real food, don’t panic.
 It took me a little while to get the hang of it.
 Take a little look around the website and read these posts first: